angeljubilee/pokeDojo/README.md

 I wanted to build a website that connects to a public API.
 I chose Pokemon TCG because I like Pokemon and I enjoy the fun, colorful images on the cards.
-Users can use the website to see every pokemon card ever released starting with the latest pack.
+Users can use the website to see every Pokemon card ever released starting with the latest pack.
 The website also provides links on where to purchase a particular card.